junxit/us-congress-bills-115/metadata.md

 - 2018-01-09 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Financial Services, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-01-09 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Financial Services, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-01-09 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Financial Services, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-01-11 — Referred to the Subcommittee on Trade.
+- 2018-03-15 — Committee Agreed to Seek Consideration Under Suspension of the Rules, by Unanimous Consent.
+- 2018-03-15 — Committee Consideration and Mark-up Session Held.
+- 2018-03-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-04-18 — Committee on Financial Services discharged.
+- 2018-04-18 — Committee on Financial Services discharged.
+- 2018-04-18 — Committee on Ways and Means discharged.
+- 2018-04-18 — Committee on Ways and Means discharged.
+- 2018-04-18 — Committee on the Judiciary discharged.
+- 2018-04-18 — Committee on the Judiciary discharged.
+- 2018-04-18 — Placed on the Union Calendar, Calendar No. 491.
+- 2018-04-18 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+115-642, Part I.
+- 2018-04-18 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+115-642, Part I.